Validark/rbxts-Object-To-Tree/README.md

 print(++workspace.SpawnLocation.Data.NumSpawns.Value);
 ```

-To automatically insert these files into your project open up your project and run `npm i -g io-serve & npx io-serve`, then click the plugin in studio to generate your files.
+To automatically insert these files into your project open up your project and run `npx io-serve`, then click the plugin in studio to generate your files.

 ###### Note: This plugin in no way guarantees that objects defined in TS this way will exist at run-time.
 Scripts can rename instances, move them around, or delete them.
 Don't do those things if you want the definition to be valid.